 How many credits are required?

-18 credits (9 must be AEM) on topics like microeconomics, macroeconomics, and the business of energy.
+12 core credits (9 must be AEM courses) on topics like intermediate microeconomics, resource economics, and the business of energy.
 In addition, 6 credits in introductory microeconomics and macroeconomics are required.

 I’m interested.
 What’s next?